Jakob Fuglsang: 2018: Team leader at the Tour de France

-2019: Winning Liege-Bastogne-Liege and the Criterium de Dauphiné
+2019: Winning Liège–Bastogne–Liège and the Criterium de Dauphiné

 Fuglsang started his 2019 season at Vuelta a Murcia where he finished 6th in the general classification.
 He also won the Mountains classification at the race.
 His next success would already come in the following week, where he won Vuelta a Andalucía in front of other Tour favourites.
 He rode his first big classic of the season in Strade Bianche where he finished 2nd behind Julian Alaphilippe.
 Fuglsang attacked several times in the final but could not drop the Frenchman, who ended up outsprinting Fuglsang on the last climb.
 At Tirreno-Adriatico the Astana Team made a poor effort in the Team time trial and only finished 13th.
 On stage 5 to Recanati, Fuglsang attacked and made a huge effort on the hard stage.
 He ended up winning and made a jump to 3rd in the general classification which would be his final position in the race.
 Fuglsang dedicated his win on Stage 5 to his former team-mate Michele Scarponi.

 In his next race at Tour of the Basque Country, Fuglsang rode in honour of his team-mate Ion Izagirre who would go on to win the overall race.
-Izaguirre took the race lead on the final day from Emanuel Buchmann, who would also make an error in the final turn.
+Izagirre took the race lead on the final day from Emanuel Buchmann, who would also make an error in the final turn.
 The German cyclist took the wrong turn which caused him to lose several seconds and ultimately his podium place.
 However the race jury decided to reinstate Buchmann on the podium, which dropped Fuglsang down to 4th place overall.
 Fuglsang found the decision "ridiculous" and said he had never seen anything like it before.